 Some states require AC technicians to be licensed.
 Licensure options can vary by level - such as apprentice, journeyman or contractor - or by class, reflecting the type of work a technician is able to perform or the type of equipment he or she can service.
 AC technicians who work at larger institutions, like public schools, might require a boiler operator or steam engineer license.

 AC technicians install, maintain and repair cooling systems.
 They might also be trained in heating and ventilation systems.
 Their job requires working with electrical components, motors, compressors and even ductwork.
 To work as an AC technician requires knowing state and local regulations and safety procedures.
 AC technicians can be found working as private contractors or for governmental, academic or private institutions.

-In May 2013, the U.S. Bureau of Labor Statistics (BLS) reported the mean hourly wage for AC technicians (among other heating and refrigeration mechanics) was $22.17, although hourly wages ranged from $13.08 to about $33.53 (www.bls.gov).
-For the period of 2012-2022, the BLS projected a 21% increase in employment for AC technicians.
-This increase is in part due to commercial and residential building stock as well as an increased concern for indoor air quality.
+In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported the median hourly wage for AC technicians (among other heating and refrigeration mechanics) was $21.69, with hourly wages ranging from $13.36 to about $34.47.
+For the period from 2014-2024, the BLS projects a 14% increase in employment for AC technicians.
+This increase is in part due to an increase in commercial and residential building stock as well as an increased concern for indoor air quality.

 For those wishing to become AC technicians, a program in heating, ventilation, air conditioning, and refrigeration, or an apprenticeship, is necessary.
 Sometimes both are required.
 A degree program can take around two years to complete, while an internship may take 2-5 years.
 Certification is also required by the Environmental Protection Agency, and licensure is required by different states.